Alongil/LoopMachine/README.md

 - If I had more time, I would divide the controller component into two separate components, one to handle the recorded session and one to handle the rest of the tracks.

   I would also make the functions inside Controllers conponent leaner by exporting some code duplication to an external function (for instance, in the handleClick and handleStop     functions, I will take the for loop and set it inside a function Stop ()).

-- I am going to improve the code in the upcoming days and will be happy to talk about it in person if it will be relevant.
+  I enjoyed the task and I am going to improve the code in the upcoming days, will be happy to talk about it in person if it will be relevant.

 - link to the site: https://condescending-lewin-389312.netlify.app/